 I watched a Food Network video by Tyler Florence and I wanted to try french onion soup myself.
 The recipe is HERE!
 I used Merlot wine and Thyme powder.
 Everything else was as done as the recipe.
 This is definitely a delicious soup!!
 Low carb without bread and low fat if you don’t use cheese.
 I’d definitely make this again!
 My first homemade soup and I love it!!! 😀

 Throughout USA, Sur la Table is known for its kitchen supplies and cooking classes.
 I’m back in USA with some time to actually go to a couple classes.
 They range from $30-80 per class.
 If you wait to book your class, you might be able to get your class half off!
 They usually discount the tickets if not enough people sign up for the class.
-I took 2 classes.
+The best time to buy your ticket is 1-2 days before the class.
+If you sign up to their newsletter, they’ll actually send you an update letting you know the classes have been discounted!
+Nice! 😀 I took 2 classes.
 Oktoberfest and Autumn in Paris.

 The menu for this meal is German themed.
 We made Braised red cabbage with apples and bacon, crispy pork schnitzel, and black forest mini bundt cakes.

-Here is the delicious black forest bundt cake.
+Above is the delicious black forest bundt cake.
+It’s commonly known in Germany as Schwarzwälder Kirschtorte (literally, black forest cherry torte).
 Chocolate cake with homemade cherry syrup, cherries and whipped cream.
 A very rich cake with balanced flavors.
 If I wasn’t so full from eating a lot of that delicious cabbage, I would’ve eaten another cake too.
 We had leftovers of everything because only 4 students registered!
 Best case scenario!
 Hands on cooking for each of us. 😉

 And last but not least, pork schnitzel.
 A schnitzel is just breaded meat that’s pan fried.
-I seasoned the pork tendeloin with pepper and salt on both sides.
-Then I floured, dipped in egg wash and covered with plain panko bread crumbs.
-Fried them in a skillet until golden brown on each side with 1/4cup of vegetable oil.
+It’s very common in many cultures and countries throughout the world.
+For this recipe, I seasoned the pork tenderloin with pepper and salt on both sides.
+Then I floured, dipped in egg wash and covered with plain Panko bread crumbs.
+Fried them in a skillet until golden brown on each side with 1/4 cup of vegetable oil.

 Overall, I loved this class.
 My classmates were lovely women and chef Stephen was knowledgeable with a sense of humor. 🙂